The verb, Experiencing, or a noun, an Experience... this is the question.

 How can the awareness-ing of the constantly changing perception be a thing ?

 Language convention escapes the paradox by introducing an 'acceptable' oxymoron, called an "abstract noun".
 A dictionary description says; "In this instance, abstract means to exist apart from concrete existence.
-A noun that is abstract is an aspect, concept, idea, experience, state of being, trait, quality, feeling, or other entity that cannot be experienced with the five senses."
+A noun that is abstract is an aspect, concept, idea, experience, state

 Language is both useful and necessary, but like assumptions (see previous post), can easily lead us astray when it comes to assessing reality.